Hey guys, Luka Hocevar from the Pack Fitness Business and Lifestyle here.

-Have an orientation where you can teach people what you do and how they need soft tissue work, stretching, and effective dynamic warm-ups as well as screen them through the basic exercises to make sure they are ready for the program.
+Have an orientation where you can teach people what you do and how they need soft tissue work, stretching, and effective dynamic warm-ups, as well as screen them through the basic exercises to ensure they are ready for the program.
 This in itself will differentiate you from the other boot camps.

 What do your programs look like?
 Do they make sense?

-As we move into the future of group training, unless you deliver great results, show expertise, and help people move and feel better as well (not hurt them), it will be difficult to stay in business as people are becoming more and more cautious and do their due diligence before picking a place to train.
+As we move into the future of group training, unless you deliver outstanding results, show expertise, and help people move and feel better as well (not hurt them), it will be challenging to stay in business as people are becoming more and more cautious and do their due diligence before picking a place to train.

 #2 – Retention and Referrals are Keys to Growing Your Business in the Short AND Long Term

 Many people neglect to treat their existing customers as the most critical component of their business when they are eager to attract new clients.
 Getting the results, keeping them happy, showing them you appreciate them, and showing them there is no place like your business needs to be a top priority.

 When you do those things, you will not only retain your clients but also get the best referrals — and lots of them!

-Below is just a small piece from our client retention checklist in our Fitness Business Mix Tape that can help you get on the right track for differentiating your business, making your clients happy, and staying longer while referring more.
+Below is just a tiny piece from our client retention checklist in our Fitness Business Mix Tape that can help you get on the right track for differentiating your business, making your clients happy, and staying longer while referring more.

 END OF PART 1, watch for part 2.